Shuji-NITTC24s/hidden-website/docs/assets/README.md

 - Photopea (web): File → Export As → PNG, check Transparent.
 - Inkscape (for vectors): Save as SVG, or File → Export PNG Image and choose "Export area drawing" with background transparent.

-After placing `logo.png`, reload the site.
-If you want, upload the PNG here and I can adjust sizing or swap to an SVG for better scaling.
+After placing `logo.svg` (or `logo.png`), reload the site.
+If you want, upload the image here and I can adjust sizing or help convert it to an SVG for better scaling.

 Gallery images